keatonb/Pyriod/docs/index.md

 Pyriod aims to eventually provide most of the functionality of the wonderful program [Period04](https://www.univie.ac.at/tops/Period04/) in the Python environment for the modern astronomy workflow, as well as other useful features.

+The interactive GUI runs in a Jupyter Notebook (not compatible with JupyterLab).

 This is a serious work in progress with many planned improvements.
 Please be patient, but also feel free to request new features on the issues page on [GitHub](https://github.com/keatonb/Pyriod/issues).

 Pyriod is written and maintained by [Keaton Bell](http://staff.washington.edu/keatonb/).